NeuroSyd/seizure-detection-low-ADCbits/README.md

 Epileptic Seizure Detection on Low-Precision Electroencephalogram Signals

 ##### Code to reproduce results reported in our paper published as:
-Truong, N. D. and O. Kavehei (2019).
+* Truong, N. D. and O. Kavehei (2019).
 Epileptic Seizure Detection on Low-Precision Electroencephalogram Signals.
 Under review with *IEEE Journal on Emerging and Selected Topics in Circuits and Systems*.

+* Truong, N. D. and O. Kavehei (2019).
+Low Precision Electroencephalogram for Seizure Detection with Convolutional Neural Network. *IEEE International Conference on Artificial Intelligence Circuits and Systems*.}

 #### Requirements